elmtree-askmo/cloudcannon-app/content/learn/biology/define-atoms-and-describe-their-basic-structure.md

 url: /learn/biology/questions/define-atoms-and-describe-their-basic-structure
 score: -1.0
 related_article1:
-    id: 167400
+    id: 167407
-    title: How is atomic mass different from atomic number?
+    title: >-
+        What are the unique properties of carbon that make it versatile in forming compounds?
     subject: Biology
-    url: /learn/biology/questions/how-is-atomic-mass-different-from-atomic-number
+    url: /learn/biology/questions/what-are-the-unique-properties-of-carbon-that-make-it-versatile-in-forming-compounds
 related_article2:
-    id: 167402
+    id: 167421
-    title: Explain the significance of the valence shell in chemical bonding.
+    title: >-
+        How is the periodic table organized and what is the significance of groups and periods?
     subject: Biology
-    url: /learn/biology/questions/explain-the-significance-of-the-valence-shell-in-chemical-bonding
+    url: /learn/biology/questions/how-is-the-periodic-table-organized-and-what-is-the-significance-of-groups-and-periods
 related_article3:
-    id: 167420
+    id: 167415
-    title: How are organic molecules different from inorganic molecules?
+    title: >-
+        What is the significance of the sulfhydryl group in proteins?
     subject: Biology
-    url: /learn/biology/questions/how-are-organic-molecules-different-from-inorganic-molecules
+    url: /learn/biology/questions/what-is-the-significance-of-the-sulfhydryl-group-in-proteins
 related_article4:
-    id: 167419
+    id: 167398
+    title: >-
-    title: What is the difference between molecules and compounds?
+        What is the definition of matter and how does it differ from elements?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-difference-between-molecules-and-compounds
+    url: /learn/biology/questions/what-is-the-definition-of-matter-and-how-does-it-differ-from-elements
 related_article5:
-    id: 167407
+    id: 167415
+    title: >-
-    title: What are the unique properties of carbon that make it versatile in forming compounds?
+        What is the significance of the sulfhydryl group in proteins?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-unique-properties-of-carbon-that-make-it-versatile-in-forming-compounds
+    url: /learn/biology/questions/what-is-the-significance-of-the-sulfhydryl-group-in-proteins
 ---

 &nbsp;